Membership

 Scholarship Opportunities

-Each year the NC Small Grain Growers Association awards $25,000 in scholarship money divided between 10 students at NC State University who are pursuing a career in Agriculture.
+Each year the NC Small Grain Growers Association awards $25,000 in scholarship money to multiple students at NC State University who are pursuing a career in Agriculture.
 Any students interested in being considered should apply online at https://ncsu.academicworks.com/

 On December 15th, 2020 the NCSGGA Established the Dan Weathington Memorial Endowment to honor the legacy of the longtime Executive Director who sadly passed away from pancreatic cancer the same year he retired.
 Weathington was a leader in the agriculture industry in many different capacities with a special dedication to North Carolina farmers and making sure rural students who wanted to pursue an agriculture career were given the opportunity to do so.
 The NC Small Grain Growers Association recognizes that students interested in small grain production, agricultural education and N.C.
 Cooperative Extension are critical to the continued profitability and enhancement of the state’s small grain industry.
 Thus our Association created the “Dan Weathington Memorial Endowment” that not only honors Dan’s legacy but also provides help to students that share the same passion for agriculture as he had.